henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 2. Install ChromeDriver at https://chromedriver.chromium.org/downloads

-Make sure you download the correct ChromeDriver version according the version of Chrome you have installed (and your operating system)
+Make sure you download the correct ChromeDriver version according to the version of Chrome you have installed (and your operating system)

 Save the downloaded file wherever you like, but make sure that you know its location, because the filepath is going to get referenced in the script.